jtabalujan2/band-route-problem/readme.md

     3. Repeat until at last point
     4. Go back to the first vertex

-    ### Issues: This is great as the solution is faster than other solutions like a brute force, but does not find the most optimal solution.
+    ### Issues: This is great as the solution is faster than other solutions like a brute force, but sometimes does not find the most optimal  solution.
         For example: Node A to B and B to C  and C to D are the shortest in relation to each other, but the sum distance from A to B to C  to D could be more optimal given another path.

 Time Tracking: